alirezaahmadi/Quaternions/README.md

 ## A device (CUDA) compatible implementation of Quaternion mathematic mean.

-I have tried to put all conversions and useful functions related to quaternions in this library and IAm still working on it.
+I have tried to put all conversions and useful functions related to quaternions in this library and I am still working on it.
-I a already working on it through my other projects but would be happy to get your feedback and company in my projects.
+I would be happy to get your feedbacks too.

 ---